tecknight/comfy_model_html/README.md

 	   └──Number of columns

  The example and default string as shown above tells the program to create:
- - A 7 column table with
+ A 7 column table with:
- - Model name in column 1
+ - *Model name* in column 1
- - Trigger words in column 2
+ - *Trigger words* in column 2
- - Civitai URL in column 3
+ - *Civitai URL* in column 3
- - Denoise info in column 4
+ - *Denoise info* in column 4
- - Example image in column 5
+ - *Example image* in column 5
  - Prompt in column 6
- - Last used date in column 7
+ - *Last used timestamp* in column 7
- - Images are not embedded, linked as URLs
+ - Images are *not* embedded, and are linked as URLs